Ichigo Kurosaki: Creation and conception

 When drawing the manga series, Tite Kubo commented that Rukia Kuchiki, the first Bleach character he introduced, was originally intended to be the protagonist.
 Through subsequent development of the series, however, Kubo decided to make her a valued ally and instead introduced Ichigo as the central character of the manga series.
 Initial design sketches show Ichigo wearing glasses, and having dark hair and softer eyes.
 When designing Rukia, Kubo modified Ichigo's appearance to contrast with hers, giving Ichigo orange hair, a trademark scowl, and removing the glasses.
+Rukia's first name was conceived as a result of Kubo hearing the Latin name for cosmos on television, and later decided that the name really suited her since the Latin word from which her name is derived means "light" and Kubo sees her as "a ray of light for Ichigo."
+Shonen Jump asked in an interview if Kubo had any plans to make Ichigo and Rukia a couple, but Kubo chose neither to confirm nor deny it.
 During the series' first chapter, Ichigo's wristwatch was based on one Kubo himself wore at the time.
 In later chapters, his wristwatch was based on Naoto Fukasawa's W11K cellphone.
 According to Kubo, Ichigo, along with Orihime Inoue, are the most arduous characters to sketch.
 While illustrating one of Ichigo's scenes, Kubo found it awkward to draw him with a cheerful smile.